seekdavidlee/github-action-continuous-integration/README.md

 To run the demo, please follow the steps below.

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this git repo.
+2. In your forked repo, go to settings, then Actions on the left blade, scroll down to the bottom and under Workflow permissions check the read and write permissions option.
+3. Clone a local copy
-2. Do a local test by running ```dotnet test``` in the MyWebApiTest directory.
+4. Do a local test by running ```dotnet test``` in the MyWebApiTest directory.
 There should be all successful tests as seen in the example output below.
 ```
 PS C:\dev\intro-to-github-action-continuous-integration\MyWebApiTest> dotnet test
   Determining projects to restore...